SAP-archive/BUILD/Contribution.md

 + <a href="#How Do I Report Issues?">   How Do I Report Issues?</a>

-+ <a href="#How Do I Make Changes to Product Norman Projects?"> How Do I Make Changes to Product Norman Projects?</a>
++ <a href="#How Do I Make Changes to Product Norman Sub-Projects?"> How Do I Make Changes to Product Norman Sub-Projects?</a>

 + <a href="#Who Contributes to Project Norman Projects?">   Who Contributes to Project Norman Projects?</a>